HTGenomeAnalysisUnit/Useful_tips/Sanger_FARM22_usage.md

 Main location of CARDINAL data is: `/lustre/scratch123/hgi/projects/cardinal_analysis/`

 Inside this directory there are several subdirectories.
 Main ones are:
-- `analysis`: contains the results of the analysis for each user. **Run all your analysed here.**
+- `analysis`: contains the analysis results for each user. **Run all your analyses here.**
 - `qc`: main data organized by tranche
 - `freezes`: static copy of the data freezes as discussed in meetings.
 Most of the time you want to use one of these releases.

 ### Summary of data organization

-1. Each tranche has a number of donor pools that are stored in the `Donor_Quantification` subfolder in a tranche folder.
+1. Each tranche has several donor pools that are stored in the `Donor_Quantification` subfolder in a tranche folder.
 Like:

 ```bash
 qc/Cardinal_46112_Nov_02_2022/Donor_Quantification/